Creating a Docker Swarm at DigitalOcean using Terraform

 This will create, in your current directory:

-• a do-key file for your private key
+file for your private key - a

-• a do-key.pub file for your public key
+file for your public key

 Important: do not disclose your private key anywhere!